How Far Along Should I Incorporate My Business?

 Besides, some companies will only transact with incorporated ones.
 The suffixes could be the only thing locking you out of major business.

 3. Easy-to-Raise Funds

 With an incorporated entity, you have access to multiple financing options – which you wouldn’t otherwise as a sole proprietor.

 First off, lenders are more likely to consider your request if you are an incorporated business than when you are a sole proprietor.
-A sole proprietorship is viewed as riskier, and even a personal incorporation would be better.
+A sole proprietorship is viewed as riskier, and is not considered to be a legal entity of its own.

 Secondly, you can try to win over venture capitalists with shares in exchange for funds.
 These investors will hear none of your requests if you are running a sole proprietorship model.
-Furthermore, it’s only in the case of LLC that you can offer equity since its business assets are clearly defined.
+Furthermore, it’s more so in the case of C-Corps that you can offer equity since its business assets are clearly defined.

 Perpetuity means that an incorporated business is not dependent on its owner or shareholders for operation.
 Such an entity can still be in operation even when any or both of the above leave.